 “Think of Div as ‘All you need to know about anything you want’ and you pretty much have it.”

 The academic pace at Winchester is fast and fulfilling.
-We do not solely teach boys to pass exams, but their results speak for themselves.
-The Cambridge IGCSE and Pre-U programmes prepare boys for life and learning at university.
+We do not solely teach pupils to pass exams, but their results speak for themselves.
+The Cambridge IGCSE and A-Level programmes prepare pupils for life and learning at university.

 Exam Results & University Destinations

 Winchester has a well-deserved reputation for academic success.
-It attracts bright boys, who thrive amongst like-minded friends, and fulfil their potential.
+It attracts bright pupils, who thrive amongst like-minded friends, and fulfil their potential.
 After Winchester, pupils progress to top universities in the UK and abroad.

 REMOTE & HYBRID LEARNING